 Community working group

-Early in the project AT invited in a working group of community representatives, which has fed into the proposal that will soon be out for public feedback.
-Community feedback is essential in making this project a success.
+Early in the project AT invited in a working group of community representatives, which has fed into the proposal.
+Community input is essential in making this project a success.

 This working group was put together to represent the community and includes members of the Te Poari ā-Rohe o Devonport-Takapuna/Devonport-Takapuna Local Board, Takapuna Beach Business Association, Bike Auckland, Takapuna North Community Trust, Takapuna Residents Association, and a local school principal.
 Input has also come from the local Councillors and Mana Whenua.